So You Want to Be a Data Scientist? Read This First

 Lessons from the Trenches: What They Don’t Tell You in Courses (or Anywhere Else)

 Or maybe you already are one and find yourself thinking, “Why didn’t anyone warn me about this?”
+Or better still, “what was I thinking?”

 After four years in academia and five in industry, here are 10 brutally honest lessons I wish someone had told me earlier.

-1️⃣ Domain Knowledge > Fancy Algorithms
+1️⃣ Domain Knowledge >> Fancy Algorithms

+Once you know the data you need - and you have it - what’s next?
+Clean it and clean it fast.
 It’s the unsexy, unspoken reality of data science, but mastering data wrangling is what makes or breaks your projects.

 3️⃣ If You Can’t Explain It, It Doesn’t Matter